Striptease (film): Plot

 Former FBI secretary Erin Grant loses custody of her seven-year-old daughter Angela to her ex-husband Darrell.
-She had lost her job due to his arrest record, as a drug addict and dealer.
+She had lost her job due to his arrest record as a drug addict and dealer.
 To obtain the $15,000 needed to afford an appeal to recover her, Erin becomes a stripper at the Eager Beaver strip club in Miami.
 She attempts to find out where Darrell is from his older sister Rita, as he has again relocated without informing Erin.
 He uses Angela to steal wheelchairs from hospitals to sell them on the black market.

 Congressman David Lane Dilbeck, representing Florida's 5th congressional district, visits the club and becomes infatuated with Erin.
 Aware of his embarrassing indulgences, patron Jerry Killian approaches her with a plan to manipulate Dilbeck to settle the custody dispute in her favor.

 However, as Dilbeck is the chairman of the subcommittee on sugar, he has powerful business connections.
-These include lobbyist Malcolm J. Moldowsky, his right-hand man and father-and-son sugar barons Willie and Chris Rojo, whose price supports are worth hundreds of millions of dollars.
+These include lobbyist Malcolm J. Moldowsky, his righthand man, and father-and-son sugar barons Willie and Chris Rojo, whose price supports are worth hundreds of millions of dollars.
 Consequently, those who could potentially humiliate him in an election are murdered.

-Attorney Alan Mordecai has photos of a drunk Dilbeck assaulting fellow patron Paul Guber, his client.
-So, he invites the club’s bouncer and head of security Shad to help him blackmail Dilbeck.
+Attorney Alan Mordecai has photos of a drunk Dilbeck assaulting fellow patron Paul Guber, his client, so he invites the club’s bouncer and head of security Shad to help him blackmail Dilbeck.
 Meanwhile, Jerry is found dead in Lake Okeechobee while Miami Police Department Lieutenant Al Garcia is on vacation there with his wife Donna and son Andy.
 An autopsy reveals that he was drowned in tap water before being discarded in the lake.

 Finding photos of Erin all over Jerry's apartment, Garcia ventures to the Eager Beaver.
 There, she explains her current dilemma and asks him to ensure that the Dade County police department drops Darrell as an informant for the vice squad.
 This way, during her appeal, he can be exposed as a criminal.
 Fully sympathetic to her plight, he complies.